 Sometimes it's more helpful to rewrite the square root of a fraction as a fraction of square roots, as in the previous example.
 Sometimes, however, it's more efficient to do the division in the radicand.
 We wish we could tell you it was more cut-and-dried than that, but you'll need to use your own judgment.
 Wear a black robe and powdered wig if you think it'll help.

 Turning this into a quotient of radicals yields .

-If we had only done the division in the radicand first, however, we would have gotten
+If we had done the division in the radicand first, however, we would have gotten:

-Well, that was much easier.
+Well, that was way easier.
 We're on board with this method; how about you?